-

 attics and in the caves within the darkest and most fetid of corners; within the forests, where the trees agitate their leafy and threatening arms.
 Fear is like a vicious snake that wanders in blackness, and suddenly, emerging out of nowhere it stabs its victim.

-In Nasr's oeuvre, the mountain is not a place of wisdom but rather the home of a demon - a metaphorical monster growing from beneath the earth within us, from our uncertainties, frights and cowardliness.
+Fear is a rat that lurks in the sewers of our conscience.
+And yet the night is always beautiful.In Nasr's oeuvre, the mountain is not a place of wisdom but rather the home of a demon - a metaphorical monster growing from beneath the earth within us, from our uncertainties, frights and cowardliness.
 The unknown monster that no one has ever encountered grows stronger from generation to generation until its power becomes total and absolute.
 His power is in fact the making of our own creation.
 We are the only ones who can be held responsible for its degeneration.
 We give it

 a space at the center of our lives and passively accept a false reality.
 Because of our conformism and blind trust of lost traditions, our society is umbilically dependent upon this sickness.
 Nobody would dare defy the status quo and question the myth that had been founded strictly according to the rules, and yet it would just require 'a little bit of nothing' for us to disrupt and question the past certainties that we once believed were unchangeable.
 We can cause these foundations to tremble at their base.
 Just 'a little bit of nothingness' can carry us out of limbo and away from the shores of our ignorance.
-This 'nothingness' can be our refusal to capitulate in the face of fatality and the certainty that we, as human beings, hold the ultimate power
+This 'nothingness' can be our refusal to capitulate in the face of fatality and the certainty that we, as human beings, hold the ultimate powerto shape our destinies.

 This 'nothing', this 'little more than nothingness' can be found at the opposite end of ignorance and obscurity.
 One must be wary of the obscurantists for they fear light and they do not appreciate science or art, or, in fact anything that could question their parameters.
 Perhaps it is this very fear and ignorance that will one day lead those who bow down to them to open their eyes to their actual nakedness and make the necessary changes.